 It is now time to capture the Andromeda Galaxy with a cooled astronomy camera!

-I went back to a Bortle 4 zone and used the QHY600C camera to image M31.
+I went back to a Bortle 4 zone and used the QHY600C One-Shot-Color camera to image Messier 31.
 I spent two half-nights on it for a total exposure time of 6.5 hours.
 I spent the first half of the first night on the Pleiades, which I love, and the first half of the second night imaging various small clusters.

 Below is the result!
-I do miss the diffraction spikes that I got when imaging this target with my Newtonian reflector, so I plan on revisiting this object with a reflector in a year or two.
+I do miss the diffraction spikes that I got when imaging this target with my Newtonian reflector, so I plan on revisiting this object with a reflector in the future.

 Telescope: Stellarvue SVX130

 Guiding: ZWO ASI 290MM Mini

 Total Exposure Time: 6.5 hours

 Exposure Time per frame: 3 minutes

 Want to see how I took a picture of the Andromeda Galaxy?
 Check out the video below!
 That night, I slept in the trunk of the car and imaged both M31 and M45 until sunrise.
 You might see that the final image looks different than the one above, mostly the colors, and that is because I have reprocessed the galaxy several times since this video came out.
 I will talk about processing the Andromeda Galaxy later in this post!

 Our First Picture of the Andromeda Galaxy with a DSLR and Telescope